OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 [Octoterra](github.com/OctopusSolutionsEngineering/OctopusTerraformExport/actions) exports Octopus projects, runbooks, and spaces to a Terraform module.
 Octoterra can be used to migrate resources between spaces and instances.

-[Octoterra Wizard](https://github.com/OctopusSolutionsEngineering/OctoterraWizard) prepares a source space to allow the space and projects to be migrated to a new space or instance.
+[Octoterra Wizard](https://github.com/OctopusSolutionsEngineering/OctoterraWizard) prepares a source space to allow the space and project level resources to be migrated to a destination space or instance.
 It configures runbooks on the source space to run Octoterra and to apply the Terraform modules created by Octoterra.

-This documentation provides details on for using the Octoterra Wizard to migrate a space from one instance to another, as well as noting the limitations of the tooling and any post-migration steps that must be implemented.
+This documentation provides details on using the Octoterra Wizard to migrate a space from one instance to another as well as noting the limitations of the tooling and any post-migration steps that must be implemented.

 ## Choosing between Octoterra and the Import/Export tool